 We draw attention to note 16 in the financial statements which indicates that the Company is dependent on recurrent funding from the Saint Helena Government (SHG) to maintain the continued operations of the Company.
-Whilst there is an operating agreement between SHG and the Company to provide financial support, the level of financial support for the year ending 31 March 2023 has yet to be finalised.
+Whilst there is an operating agreement between SHG and the Company to provide financial support, the level of financial support for the year ending 31 March 2024 has yet to be finalised.
 In the absence of sufficient financial support, the Company would not be in a position to meet its liabilities as they become due without a significant curtailment of services.
 As stated in note 16 these circumstances indicate that a material uncertainty exists which may cast doubt on the Company's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter.